anantnaw/Reinforcement_Learning/Continous_Control/report.md

 The main part of the solution : DDPG agent. is stored in the `ddpg_agent` class/file.  the models for both actor and critic are stored in the "model" class/file.
 This agent uses experience replay, with the replay memory stored in the `ReplayBuffer` class, which is stored in the same python file as the agent.
-It also uses DDPG actor critic approach, together with the concepts of fixed Q-targets and Double DQNs.
+It also uses DDPG actor critic approach, together with the concepts of fixed Q-targets and Double networks.
 Fixed Q-targets help de-couple the parameters of the network used to predict the correct value, and the network which is being updated, thus reducing harmful co-relation.
-Double DQN reduce the noisy and bias in the beginning of the training process and thus lead to faster and more stable training.
 Double networks and fixed Q targets require two networks with the same structure:  : an online local network for choosing actions and a target Q-network for learning the optimal policy.
-Both the Actor and Critic networks both have two networks, the target and local variants.
+Both the Actor and Critic networks both have two networks, the target and online local variants.

-## Deep Q-network architecture
+## DDPG actor critic architecture

 The Actor  takes a state as input and maps it to the optimal action to be taken in that state A, while the critic takes both the state and action taken and evaluates its goodness with a Q value  Q(S,A).